turtler12/Muon/README.md

 ## Usage

-Muon is intended for only the internal ≥2D parameters of a network.
-Any embedding, classifier head, or {0, 1}D parameter should be optimized using a backup optimizer instead (e.g., AdamW).
+Muon is intended to optimize only the internal ≥2D parameters of a network.
+Embeddings, classifier heads, and scalar or vector parameters should be optimized AdamW instead.
 Muon provides an internal AdamW backup so you don't have to use an extra optimizer.

 ```python